equinor/subscript/_sources/scripts/eclcompress.rst.txt

   compressed file into account.
 - Eclipse loading time of the compressed file is probably reduced by the same factor as the compression factor.
-- Only keywords that consist of the letters A-Z, minimum length 2 and maximum length 8 are attempted compressed.
-If you have other odd keyword names, you can specify them directly or as a regular expression as a command line option.
+- Only known compressable keywords are compressed by default.
+If you wish to specify particular keywords or a regex instead this can be provided directly through the command line.

 Possible improvements